Barsik-Barbosik/Zoom-Firmware-Editor/README.md

 * - under construction
 ```
 **New effects injection into Four-series pedals is not ready yet.
 But it is possible!
-You can you mungwell's python script to install them: [zoom-zt2](https://github.com/mungewell/zoom-zt2)!**
+You can you mungewell's python script to install them: [zoom-zt2](https://github.com/mungewell/zoom-zt2)!**

 It seems that both pedal types are not compatible with each other: ZDL-type pedals cannot use ZD2-effects and vice versa.